bluesky/bluesky/doc/source/callbacks.rst

 Why?
 The RunEngine and matplotlib (technically, matplotlib's Qt backend) both use an event loop.
 The RunEngine takes control of the event loop while it is executing a plan.
-These functions periodically "kick" the Qt GUI event loop so that the plots can re-draw while the RunEngine is running.
+These functions periodically "kick" the Qt event loop so that the plots can re-draw while the RunEngine is running.

 .. _liveplot: